View on GitHub

 Polymorphic Allocators

-By default, all generated Zserio objects support the std::allocator.
+By default, C++ generated objects use std::allocator, which doesn’t allow any custom memory management.
 However, C++ generator supports as well zserio::pmr::PolymorphicAllocator, which is inspired by the std::pmr::polymorphic_allocator from C++17 standard.

 To enable Zserio polymorphic allocators, it is necessary to specify command line option -setCppAllocator polymorphic.